particle-iot/spark-setup-ios/README.md

 <p align="center" >
 <img src="https://s3.amazonaws.com/spark-website/spark.png" alt="Spark" title="Spark">
-# Spark-Setup
 </p>

+# SparkSetup
 The Spark Soft AP setup library is meant for integrating the initial setup process of Spark devices in your app.
-This library will enable you to easily invoke a standalone setup wizard UI for setting up internet-connect products powered by a Spark Core/Photon.
+This library will enable you to easily invoke a standalone setup wizard UI for setting up internet-connect products powered by a Spark Photon/P0/P1.
 The setup UI can be easily customized by a customization proxy class available to the user that includes: look & feel, colors, fonts as well as custom brand logos and instructional video for your product.

 <!---